 The hidden structure needed to support the installation of freestanding signs.
 Specialist expertise is required to calculate the likely load and specify appropriate fixings to ensure that the sign won’t fail and cause injury or damage.
 The footing should also accommodate any power or data requirements.

-The fabricators that manufacture and install sign schemes.
+These are fabricators that manufacture and install sign schemes.
 Although they will have engineering design capability, sign companies don’t usually offer the creative design and strategic development capability required to create and design a bespoke wayfinding scheme.
 A successful implementation requires close collaboration between the manufacturer and wayfinding designer.

 A plan that lists every single sign item to be installed – its location, sign type and content.
+This is the information that is needed to calculate the cost of the implementation.
+It is a key piece of information that is included as part of sign tender package.

 These are the signs that buildings are required to install by law e.g. fire safety, emergency evacuation, hazard warnings etc.